-Our employees remain the Group's greatest asset and all future successes are dependent on our ability to attract and retain high quality people.
-We seek to minimise employee risk by rewarding staff members through an attractive remuneration package, which includes performance-based payments that align the interests of both employees and shareholders, whilst avoiding the encouragement of excessive individual risk taking.
-We conduct annual appraisals and semi-annual reviews, which include an assessment of whether the employee conforms to both regulatory and other Group-required standards.
+Employees remain one of the Group's greatest assets and all future successes are dependent on the ability to attract and retain high quality people.
+The Group seeks to minimise employee risk by rewarding staff members through an attractive remuneration package, which includes performance-based payments that align the interests of both employees and shareholders, whilst avoiding the encouragement of excessive individual risk taking.
+Annual appraisals and semi-annual reviews are conducted, which include an assessment of whether the employee conforms to both regulatory and other Group-required standards.
+The Group also operates a succession plan program, which highlights key roles within the business and future candidates of those roles amongst its employees.
+The program looks to support those employees with necessary training and development, whilst also preserving the future activities of the Group.